 Cord blood from a cord blood registry

-Autologous BMT: Donor and Recipient are same individuals, where transplant is done using patient’s own stem cells.
+Autologous Bone Marrow Transplant: Donor and Recipient are same individuals, where transplant is done using patient’s own stem cells.
 The procedure involves giving high dose chemotherapy to patient in order to remove primary disease.
 Thereafter, an autologous transplant is conducted to rescue damaged bone marrow.
 This type of transplant has minimal complication and is preferred for diseases like multiple myeloma/lymphoma.

-There are certain conditions for which BMT is recommended.
+There are certain conditions for which Bone Marrow Transplant is recommended.

 Fanconi anemia and other bone marrow failure syndromes

 Yes, Bone Marrow Transplant is a complex procedure that carries significant risks and serious complications.
 Generally, the risks are reduced if: